 There are three rooms available to view on the ground floor.
 Of these, the largest by far is the Entrance Hall.
 Among the many personal objects in the hall are Potter's hat and clogs.

-Readers will recognize the staircase and ballusters, which appeared frequently in a number of Potter's books.
-Upstairs is a comfortable sitting room, Beatrix Potter's bedroom, the 'New Room' where she did much of her writing, and the Treasure Room, used to display Potter's collection of china, jewellry, prints, and doll house.
+Readers will recognize the staircase and balusters, which appeared frequently in a number of Potter's books.
+Upstairs is a comfortable sitting room, Beatrix Potter's bedroom, the 'New Room' where she did much of her writing, and the Treasure Room, used to display Potter's collection of china, jewellery, prints, and dollhouse.

 The house is very small and is often crowded, particularly in the busy summer months.
 A timed entry system is in effect, and to guarantee entry you will have to pre-book.
 Visitors are especially advised to avoid visiting on school holidays!

 About Hill Top

 Location: 2 m south of Hawkshead.
 NOTE: Hill Top is very small.
 A timed entry system is in effect.
 Maximize your chances of getting in by avoiding peak times, especially mornings during school holidays.
 Your best bet is arrive at least 15 minutes or more prior to opening time.